OutSystems/docs-odc/src/eap/integration-with-systems/external-databases/intro.md

 * Configure Connections
 * Connection management

-External database permissions take priority over permissions in ODC.
-For example, a developer with read permission in an external database and read-write permission in ODC can only read data in the external database.
-Contact the external database admin to change your access to the external database..

-For more information about users, permissions, and custom roles, see [User management](../../user-management/intro.md).
+External database connections can be created with read-only permissions or other permission restrictions.
+Entity CRUD actions (to create, update, or delete records) are always automatically created in ODC Studio regardless of the permissions of the database connection user.
+If you intend to use the full CRUD actions, ensure that the database users carries the proper permissions.

 ## Create a new connection